cbonoz/homechain/README.md

 * Create form flow having person upload proof of ownership of home
 * Create terms to allow others to deposit to it
 * Use react signature canvas to collect the user signature (checking against the deed) and uploading as an image file to the IPFS folder for the property.
+* Show completion page (ceramic stream, ipfs folder, and nftport-created NFT).
 * After being uploaded, prospective buyers/participants (up to the limit specified by the issuer) can purchase units of ownership around the NFT.
 * Property NFT's uploaded can either be ownership-oriented or simply collectible (i.e. could be used in the case of a celebrity or notable location).
 * Generate NFT after form completion
 * Uploaded proof of ownership